Top 10 Things to Do in Oklahoma City

 10. Catch a Big-League Game

 Gear up with your favorite sports jersey, take a seat in the stands and root for the home team during an Oklahoma City sporting event!
 Watch as the Oklahoma City Thunder bring NBA action to the basketball court at the Chesapeake Energy Arena in downtown Oklahoma City, and let Rumble the Bison, the Thunder Girls and the home crowd show you why OKC has been dubbed “Loud City!”

-If an all-American baseball game is more your style, head over to the Chickasaw Bricktown Ballpark to see the Oklahoma City RedHawks, the Triple-A affiliate of the Houston Astros, hit it out of the park; or, watch as the Oklahoma City Barons hockey players fly across the ice of the Cox Convention Center.
+If an all-American baseball game is more your style, head over to the Chickasaw Bricktown Ballpark to see the Oklahoma City RedHawks, the Triple-A affiliate of the Los Angeles Dodgers, hit it out of the park; or, watch as the Oklahoma City Barons hockey players fly across the ice of the Cox Convention Center.
 Conveniently nestled in the heart of downtown Oklahoma City and Bricktown, these OKC sporting events are located near everything from dining and hotels, to major museums and nightlife hot spots.
 So, grab your ticket today and make a night of it in Oklahoma City!